-However, history through many authors tells us that sex between people of the same sex has always happened and that homosexuality is as old as the human race.
-In many communities in Africa, there are accounts of men who lived with men and women who lived with women, and though everybody knew about it nobody felt offended by such acts.

-Where I grew up, we used to have what was called skhona, that was an elder woman in love with a younger woman and that relationship would be kept alive for many years.
+History shows us that sex between people of the same sex is not something new and that homosexuality is as old as the human race.
+In some communities in Africa, there are accounts of men who lived with men and women who lived with women, and though everybody knew about it nobody felt offended by such acts.
+Where I grew up in Lesotho, we used to have what was called skhona, that was an elder woman in love with a younger woman and that relationship would be kept alive for many years.
 What kept it alive were things like love tokens, kisses etc. and nobody was offended or hated people or lovers because of that.
 In the ancient military, researchers found that a separate military unit was reserved for boy love or for sexual activity for men to boost their fighting spirit.

-- Discuss the following statements: "History through many authors tells us that sex between same-sex people has always happened and that homosexuality is as old as the human race". - 2.
-Heterosexism is an approach which assumes that heterosexual is 'normal' and everything else is 'abnormal'.
-What parallels are there with sexism (which defines the 'male' as the norm) or with racism (which defines 'white' as the norm)? - 3.
-Are you aware of African stories about people who do not conform to the heterosexual norm? - 4.
-Have LGBTI issues always been a focus of religious and political leaders?
-Why do you think they are now beginning to raise so much anger and hatred?
+- Discuss the following statements: "History shows us that sex between same-sex people has always happened and that homosexuality is as old as the human race". - 2.
+Heterosexism is a term which captures an attitude that assumes that heterosexual is 'normal' and everything else is 'abnormal'.
+It is meant to parallel with sexism (which defines the 'male' as the norm) or with racism (which defines 'white' as the norm)?
+How do you feel about the use of the term Heterosexism? - 3.
+'Normal' is a way of describing what is true of the majority ('the norm').
+Thus, we might say that being right-handed is 'normal'.
+But the opposite term seems to have a pejorative feel.
+How do you feel when left-handed people are described as 'abnormal'?
+Or people who are very tall or very short? - 4.
+Have LGBTQI+ issues always been a focus of religious and political leaders?
+Why do you think they are now beginning to raise so much anger and hatred? - 5.
+Does such anger justify the condoning of violence or exclusion?